 Dog diarrhea is caused by a number of factors, ranging from simple digestive issues to serious illnesses.
 It is common health condition characterized by loose bowel movements and abdominal pains.

-While most cases are mild and easily treated at home with natural remedies, others could be a sign of more serious problems.
+While most cases are mild and easily treated at home, others could be a sign of more serious problems.
 Knowing what to watch for in regards to the triggers and symptoms can help you become a better, more prepared, pet parent when diarrhea does appear.
+Anti-diarrheal supplements that contain Kaolin and Pectin help absorb toxins and provide the fiber your dog needs to soothe your dog’s stomach.
+Vet’s Preferred Anti-Diarrhea Liquid is our favorite pick, it’s highly effective and competitively priced.

 Common Causes of Dog Diarrhea